 I researched them, created a video they could use, and stood out from the competition by providing them value when everyone else only offered their well-crafted resumes.

 I don't say this to brag because compared to many, my accomplishments are not that impressive.
-I didn't create some life-saving drug, build the next Facebook, get into the NBA, or create an impressive lifestyle business (yet).
+I didn't create some life-saving drug, build the next Facebook, get into the NBA, or create a $100k/mo lifestyle business (yet).

 I only say this to show that I knew that: